onlypuppy7/LegacyShell/README.md

 Assuming you haven't changed any ports, just navigate to: http://localhost:13370/

+If you want to run a reduced amount of components, then this will not work for you, continue on to the next methods.

 ### Alt: Running with separated consoles

 If you plan on actually looking at the log output and/or want to do any dev, then separating out the logs will be essential for debugging.